helidon-io/helidon/docs/modules/injection/injection.md

 thread-per-task executor using Virtual Threads, with thread names prefixed as `inject-event-manager-`.

+When the registry shuts down, its default event executor stops accepting new tasks.
+Tasks already submitted can finish; registry shutdown does not wait for them.
+The event manager does not shut down a custom executor supplied by the application.

 ### Asynchronous Event Producer

 All asynchronous event producers must use the `Event.Emitter.emitAsync(..)`